-For students determined to be at an advanced English reading, writing, and speaking level (paperbased test score of 435-470 or 40-52 on the internet-based TOEFL test), there is the option to additionally enroll in ENGL 091R or ENGL 092R.
+For students determined to be at an advanced English reading, writing, and speaking level (paper-based test score of 435-470 or 40-52 on the internet-based TOEFL test), there is the option to additionally enroll in ENGL 091R or ENGL 092R.
 These courses are designed to further improve the skills needed and demanded at college level.
 See the Undergraduate Course Descriptions for details.
 (Possible total: 30 credit hours)

 Students admitted to the Certificate in Basic English program are NOT automatically admitted to a degree program upon completion of the certificate.
 They must reapply for admission to additional programs.
 The CBE program courses are at a remedial level, and therefore, not transferable for college level credit.
 Courses can be repeated for remedial credit.
-Students will receive their Certificate in Basic English after proving themselves successful by receiving a grade of B or better in all remedial English classes in the most recent term and by attaining a score of 500 or higher on the PIU English Placement Test at the completion of two full semesters or equivalent.
+Students will receive their Certificate in Basic English after proving themselves successful by receiving a grade of B or better in all remedial English classes in the most recent term and by attaining a score of 500 or higher on the PIU English Placement Test.